Our Mission and Vision

 IRB Documentation: Research may begin once you receive an email from the IRB stating your research is exempt or receive an approval letter for your project..
 This should be done by completing the Determination of Research Request Form on eIRB2.
 The email or IRB approval letter serves as IRB Documentation.

-Step 3 - Submit Specimen Request Form: Complete the online form to initiate the specimen request process.
+Step 4 - Submit the Proposal Form: Once it has been determined that the resources are available a member of our team will follow up with a link to submit the full request form.
 The Study Plan MUST be included with your submission.
-Request can be submitted without IRB Documentation, but WILL NOT be approved until documentation is provided.
+Requests can be submitted without IRB Documentation, but WILL NOT be approved until documentation is provided.

 SRC Review: Approval will be granted based on feasibility (type, timeframe, and amount of specimens required) and overall scientific merit as determined by the Scientific Review Committee (SRC).

-Data/Specimen Collection: Once approved by the SRC, the SRC works with the primary contact, as noted on the Proposal Form, to arrange collection and/or delivery of specimens and data.
+Data/Specimen Transfer: Once approved by the SRC, the SRC works with the primary contact, as noted on the submitted Proposal Form, to arrange collection and/or delivery of specimens and data.

 OPRN AcknowledgementPublish Results: Publications resulting from studies supported by the OPRN should include the following acknowledgement: